tedconn/webruntime-wiki/Supported-Scoped-Modules.md

 Off-core Apex will only work when [API calls are proxied to a core community instance.](https://git.soma.salesforce.com/communities/talon/blob/master/docs/WorkingWithSalesforceData.md#proxy-api-calls-to-a-running-core-talon-community-instance)

+## @salesforce/client

+`@salesforce/client` is meant to provide information about your client environment.
+This module currently only returns `formFactor` which will always be `large` until we support mobile.
+The underlying implementation is read from he `configProvider`.

+The [server runtime](../packages/@webruntime/compiler/src/server/server.js) will read the static resource files from the `${outputDir}/public/assets` directory.

 ## @salesforce/contentAssetUrl

 `@salesforce/contentAssetUrl` brings access to the URLs of asset files (See [ContentAsset object](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_contentasset.htm)) by their asset names.